exoRift/cyclone-engine/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**If the feature is not related to a problem, what are you requesting?**
+A clear and concise explanation of the feature.

+**Why should this feature be a part of the engine/website?**
+Describeb why this feature should exist.

 **Additional context**
 Add any other context or screenshots about the feature request here.